The pH meter measures how acidic or how basic the hydrogen iron content is in your hydroponic system.

 In Conclusion About How to Maintain pH Balance in Hydroponics

-If the levels are too high or low, you need to immediately add a pH up or pH down chemical to correct the difference.
+To maintain pH balance choose the right water and growing medium, and measure your pH levels frequently using a pH meter.
+If the levels are too high or low, you can either use a pH up or pH down chemical to correct to the desired range.